Blind Willie Johnson: Later life and death

 Throughout the Great Depression and the 1940s, he performed in several cities and towns in Texas, including Beaumont.
 A city directory shows that in 1945, a Reverend W. J. Johnson, undoubtedly Blind Willie, operated the House of Prayer at 1440 Forrest Street there.
 In 1945, a fire destroyed their home and, with nowhere else to go, Johnson continued to live in its ruins where he was soaked and cold.
-Standing out in the winter winds the next day, singing to earn a little money, Willie got sick and within a few days was dying of pneumonia.
+Standing out in the winter winds the next day, singing to earn a little money, Johnson got sick and within a few days was dying of pneumonia.
 He contracted malarial fever and no hospital would admit him either because of his visual impairment or, as Angeline Johnson stated in an interview with Charters, because he was black.
 Over the course of the year, his condition steadily worsened until he died, on September 18, 1945.
 His death certificate reported syphilis and blindness as contributing factors.
 A 1947 Beaumont directory listed Anna Johnson as his widow.

 According to his death certificate, Johnson was buried in Blanchette Cemetery, in Beaumont, Texas.
 Over time, various African-American cemeteries from the segregated era became abandoned and neglected.
-As a result, there eventually grew some confusion as to where "Blanchette Cemetery" was located.
+As a result, some confusion arose as to where "Blanchette Cemetery" was located.
 In 2007, a pair of blues researchers set out to find Johnson's grave.
 They eventually collected evidence that Blanchette Cemetery is "situated between Hegele and Ollie Streets cornered by Inca Street and Southern Pacific Road in Beaumont, Texas".
 This area is part of a complex of four graveyards now known as Pear Orchard Cemetery.
 No headstone was found yielding Johnson's name, and the exact location of his grave remains unknown.
-In 2010, on the request of the two researchers, a cenotaph for Johnson was placed on the Blanchette Cemetery plot of land.
+In 2010, at the request of the two researchers, a cenotaph for Johnson was placed on the Blanchette Cemetery plot of land.

 In December 2010, a historical marker was placed in Johnson's honor near the Pilgrim Rest Missionary Baptist Church in Beaumont, Texas.